Lanecrest/RanGen-Fantasy-Names/README.md

 # Fantasy-Name-Generator
 Creates random names using CVC constructs

-This just picks letters at random based on certain conditions to generate a string of text that looks like it could be a name.

-The code is short and has comments to explain better
+This just picks letters at random based on certain conditions to form varying amounts of syllables and combines them into a name.
+The code comments provide more info

+v2.0
+====
+-Adjusted many of the conditions for generating syllables -Now runs in PyQt5
+-Can copy text out of the text box or copy as image for easy sharing

+v1.0
+====
+-Initial release, runs in console